peter-frentrup/pMath/debugging/windbg/readme.txt

 	$$><C:\full\path\to\pmath\debugging\windbg\init.wds

+This also loads the NatVis file.
 Later, you can inspect a pmath_t variable `obj` with

 	debugpmath inspect  obj